 Biology 90 introduces students to the study of our human systems: digestion, human health, and how the systems interact.
 Reproduction and development, as well as cell division, genetics and molecular biology, are included in this course.
-Pre-requisite: Biology 20 (65%).
 Biology 90 prepares students to write the Biology 30 Diploma Examination.